-Companion piece to academic writing workflow, wherein I will mention how to make plaintext lifestyle choices available to non-academics, i.e.
+Companion piece to academic writing workflow, wherein I will mention plaintext lifestyle choices availalable without the complicated fiddly academic bits such as citations.

-- people who don’t live inside text editors.
+- people who possibly don’t live inside text editors.

 - who don’t need equation support.

 The top few for academics at least seem to be